In this article, you will find answers to the most common bike trainers’ FAQ.

 *Smart interactive trainers only

-On the other hand, rollers are more portable, affordable, and improve your pedaling technique but are not as beginner-friendly.
+On the other hand, rollers are more portable and affordable and will improve your pedaling technique.
+On the other hand, they are not as beginner-friendly.

 I wrote a fully dedicated article on bike trainers vs. rollers to explain the benefits and disadvantages of both in-depth.
 Make sure to read it if you are not sure which one to choose.